python/mypy/docs/source/kinds_of_types.rst

 The NoReturn type
 *****************

-Mypy also provides an experimental support for functions that supposed to never return, such as ``sys.exit()``.
-For example, a function that raises an exception:
+Mypy provides support for functions that never return.
+For example, a function that unconditionally raises an exception:

 .. code-block:: python